soffes/blog/archive/cheddar/2012-12-07-announcing-cheddar-for-mac/announcing-cheddar-for-mac.markdown

 ---
-tags:
-- announcement
+title: Announcing Cheddar for Mac!
-- mac
+categories: announcement mac
 ---

-# Announcing Cheddar for Mac!

 Cheddar for Mac just hit the App Store. **[Download it for free on the Mac App Store!](https://itunes.apple.com/app/cheddar/id536464274)**